 Life is not as simple as we wish.
 Sometimes things do not work out the way we planned.
-This is when colorful language flies and we use curse words/phrases to relieve the stress.
+This is when colorful language flies and we use curse words/phrases to relieve stress.
 In this post I will teach you some useful Puerto Rican profanities, with a twist.
 I’m featuring seven swear phrases from my beloved Island of Puerto Rico and the eufemismos (euphemisms) we use to soften the language when the real thing is not appropriate.
-Some of these are featured in the book Speaking Boricua: A Practical Guide to Puerto Rican Spanish.
-To sound like a genuine, real-life, native Boricua, check out my pronunciations in this video.

-Puerto Rican Spanish Slang Cuss Words And Phrases (plus video with pronunciation)
+Puerto Rican Spanish Slang Bad Words and Phrases

 ☠ CAREFUL!
 ORIGINAL EXPRESSION

 ☺ EUPHEMISM OR VARIATION THAT SUBSTITUTES THE ORIGINAL OFFENSIVE PHRASE